rokarn12/Advanced-VLSI-Design/FIR-Filter-Design/README.md

 ## Hardware Implementation
 The RTL code for the hardware implementation of the designed FIR filter is written in SystemVerilog.
-Currently, this repository contains code for three configurations of the FIR filter:
+Currently, this repository contains code for the following configurations of the FIR filter:

 1. Pipelined FIR Filter
 2. 2-Parallel FIR Filter (No Pipelining)
 3. 2-Parallel FIR Filter with Pipelining
+4. 3-Parallel FIR Filter (No Pipelining)
+5. 3-Parallel FIR Filter with Pipelining
+* All parallel implementations are "reduced complexity" implementations

 After the MATLAB script is run, a new SystemVerilog file (fir_params.sv) is generated that contains the number of taps (NUM_TAPS) necessary for the desired functionality of the FIR filter and a list of 16-bit wide filter coefficients (fir_coefs).
 The number of taps needed for this filter is 170.